 Use your existing workforce

 When thinking about attraction, your existing staff are ideally placed to talk about their careers, your organisation and why the NHS is a great place to work.
-They could even help you attract new candidates to apply.
+They could even help you attract new candidates, including family members, to apply.